 I love this word mainly because it gives a classy name to something common.

 paraphernalia (par-ah-fer-NAL-yah) 1. personal belongings.
 2. the articles used in a particular activity; equipment.
 3. a married woman's personal property exclusive of her dowry, according to common law.
+Click to receive the free Daily Vocabula.

 It's not long or uncommon, but just listen to it: "Peculiar."
 Isn't that such a peculiar word?
 I just love it.